rpsoft/TableTidier/Server/README.md

 ## Run

-To start develop the project:
+To start the development version of the project:

 ```bash
 cd Server